ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 }
 ```

 The key must be exactly 32 bytes.
-Without it the plugin generates one per process, so in-flight logins break on every
+Without an explicit key, the plugin generates a new key for each process.
+As a result,
-restart and fail outright behind a load balancer. `OidcStateEncryptionKey.rotating(current, previous)` lets you change
+in-progress logins fail after an application restart and cannot continue across instances behind a load balancer.
+You can
-the key without breaking logins that are already under way.
+use `OidcStateEncryptionKey.rotating(current, previous)` to change the key without invalidating login flows that are
+already in progress.

-An expired login and a forged callback produce the same failure, so the handler cannot tell them apart.
-This is why
+An expired login and a forged callback produce the same failure, so the handler cannot distinguish between them.
+This is
-redirecting back to the login route is the right default.
+why redirecting back to the login route is the default.

-### What routes to the handler {id="errors-causes"}
+### Authentication failure causes {id="errors-causes"}

 | Cause                                  | Typical reason                                                                  |
 |----------------------------------------|---------------------------------------------------------------------------------|